 Numeric Data Type

-Each digit in the number should have been counted and specified with the data type definition using the PICTURE clause.
+• Each digit in the number has to be counted to calculate the length, which should be coded after the PICTURE symbol 9.
 For Example - Declaring a variable to store a 3-digit value should have the declaration as 999 or 9(3).

 Syntax -